deloma-de/primefaces-mobile/README.md

 It contained some interesting mobile only UI components and renderer of existing versions and is a great framework to create hybrid applications with AJAX history back functionality.
 Valid use cases are B2B mobile applications used on MDA devices.

+## Documention & Showcase

+Mobile is covered in the original PrimeFaces PDF [Documentation](https://www.primefaces.org/documentation/) till Version 6.2.

+The legacy showcase source can be found at [Github](https://github.com/primefaces/primefaces-showcase-legacy/tree/6_1).

+We recommend **6.1** version / tag since from 6.2 many mobile components already did not worked anymore.

 ## Components

 * content